quantumlib/Cirq/docs/noise.md

 In this case it is possible to perform monte carlo simulations of these gates using a wave function based simulator (and not a density matrix based simulator).
-In this case instead of implementing the `SupporstChannel` protocol, one should implement the `SupportsMixture` protocol.
+In this case instead of implementing the `SupportsChannel` protocol, one should implement the `SupportsMixture` protocol.
 To do this one should implement the `_mixture_(self) -> Sequence[Tuple[float, np.ndarray]]` protocol.
 This returns a sequence of tuples.
 The first element of each tuple is the